PetropoulakisPanagiotis/producer-consumer/README.md

 results.txt.
 Every time only one consumer can write in this file.
 I use mutex semaphore to achieve this.

 ## Compilation - Running
+Commands:
-* make -> compile files
+* make: compile files
-* make test -> Run test executable file
+* ./test: Run test executable file
-* make clean -> delete .o files and results.txt
+* make clean: delete .o files and results.txt